To decorate this year’s Thanksgiving table, I’ve hand painted some fun turkey glasses.

 The amount of time it takes is dependent on the complexity of your design or image, and the number of colors and glasses.

 If kids are doing the painting, just let ’em have some fun!
-At only a buck per glass, it makes sense to have a couple extras.
+Rubbing alcohol will remove smears and mistakes if done quickly.
+But, at only a buck per glass, it makes sense to have a couple extras.

 Finally, I used a black paint pen to define the edges, and black and white pens for the eyes of the turkey.
 It’s not necessary, however, to outline the image as I did.